almende/eve/concepts/position.md

 (ii) support multiple code bases and operating systems, and (iii) interoperability with other agent platforms.

-The overall design philosophy is "less is more," that is, the AgentScape middleware should provide a minimal but sufficient support for agent applications, and "one size does not fit all," that is, the middleware should be adaptive or reconfigurable such that it can be tailored to a specific application (class) or operating system/hardware platform.
+The overall design philosophy is **less is more**, that is, the AgentScape middleware should provide a minimal but sufficient support for agent applications, and **one size does not fit all**, that is, the middleware should be adaptive or reconfigurable such that it can be tailored to a specific application (class) or operating system/hardware platform.
 Agents and objects are basic entities in AgentScape.
-A location is a "place" at which agents and objects can reside (see Fig. 1).
+A location is a **place** at which agents and objects can reside (see Fig. 1).
 Agents are active entities in AgentScape that interact with each other by message-passing communication.
 Furthermore, agent migration in the form of weak mobility is supported.
-Objects are passive entities that are only engaged into computations reactively on an agent's initiative.
+Objects are passive entities that are only engaged into computations reactively on an agent\'s initiative.
 Besides agents, objects, and locations, the AgentScape model also defines services.
 Services provide information or activities on behalf of agents or the AgentScape middleware.